paulhurgh/ProgramsInformationPeople/_sources/Tuples/Exercises.rst

 1. Fill in the left side of line 7 so that the following code runs without error

 .. actex:: ex_tuples_1
+   :spacedrepetition: True

+   1. Fill in the left side of line 7 so that the following code runs without error

     def circleInfo(r):
         """ Return (circumference, area) of a circle of radius r """